 From Tremenheere I drove towards Marazion to have a light lunch at the Mount Haven Hotel.
 This nineteen room boutique hotel has tremendous views of Mounts Bay from its elevated position above the town.
 In good weather, you can sit on the terrace and enjoy the stunning scenery.

-I was delighted to see one of my personal favourites on the lunch menu, a crab sandwich, was the obvious choice for me.
-It came packed with succulent crab, with a side of brown crab mayonnaise and a salad.
+One of my personal favourites on the lunch menu, a crab sandwich, was the obvious choice for me.
+It came packed with succulent crabmeat, with a side of brown crab mayonnaise and a salad.
 A perfect way to end my short visit to West Cornwall exploring things to do in Penzance and the surrounding area.

-Other things to see in and around Penzance.
+Other things to see and do in and around Penzance.

 - In addition to Tremenheere Gardens, there are a wealth of other gardens to visit including Trengwainton Garden, which has a stunning view over Mount Bay, Morrab Gardens which has a fine collection of exotic plants and Tanglewood Wild Gardens, where you can picnic and enjoy watching the wildlife.

 - If you are interested in history and heritage, there are plenty of things to do in and around Penzance as the whole region is scattered with ancient remains.
 There are standing stones – Men an Tol near Madron and the Merry Maids near Lamorna.
 Chysauster Ancient Village is an Iron Age Village from 1AD and Lanyon Quoit, which looks a bit like a bit of Stonehenge is believed to be a burial chamber or a mausoleum from prehistoric times

-- Like most parts of Cornwall, there are fabulous coastal walks, including the South West Coast Path which will take you from Penzance to Marazion.
+- Like most parts of Cornwall, there are fabulous coastal walks to do around Penzance, including the South West Coast Path which will take you from Penzance to Marazion.
 It’s around 2.1 miles and once you reach Marazion, you can take a boat out to St Michaels Mount, or walk the causeway if the tide is low enough.

 - For any keen food lovers, Penzance is just a stone’s throw from Newlyn Fish Market, home to one of the largest fishing fleets in the UK.
 A visit to Newlyn fish market is something you must try to do if you are visiting Penzance.
-There are specialist tours of the market, though you’ll need to be up with the larks as they generally start around 5.45 am
+There are specialist tours of the market, though you’ll need to be up with the larks as they generally start around 5.45 am.

 Useful Links if you are visiting Penzance.